Season and Tracks

 5) The Papagayos

 Last year’s fleet has plenty of experience with these sustained gusts of wind up to 55 knots !
 The most successful strategy was day sailing – near shore – in 20 – 30 nm hops with one foot on the beach (less than 1/2 nm off shore).
 These Papagayo winds are designed to test you – your vessel and your crew.
 But once you make it to Costa Rica your wind blasted faces will have some good stories to tell.
 If you look at the forecast models look at the wind gusts and use those as your guide as these gusts occur 50% of the time.

 We recommend you to carry insurance for your vessel as each season – vessels get struck by lightning along the central American coast.
 There are no blind spots – from Chiapas, MX – to Panama is an area affected by lighting.

-Costa Rica’s lighting season starts in April – deploy any and all lightning and grounding strategies you deem relevant including wrapping and grounding the base of your mast with unused anchor chain when anchoring and praying to Neptune.
+Costa Rica’s lighting season starts in late April – deploy any and all lightning and grounding strategies you deem relevant including wrapping and grounding the base of your mast with unused anchor chain when anchoring and praying to Neptune.
+It ends in late October early November.
+Participants in the Panama Posse develop their own strategies based on prior reports of vessel which have succumbed to lightning strikes in the past.